-- Bullying by texts or messages or calls on mobile 'phones - The use of mobile 'phone cameras to cause distress, fear or humiliation of a public electronic communications network, a message or other matter that is grossly offensive or one of an indecent, obscene or menacing character.

-- Posting threatening, abusive, defamatory or humiliating material on websites, to include blogs, personal websites, social networking sites - Using e-mail to message others - Hijacking/cloning e-mail accounts - Making threatening, abusive, defamatory or humiliating remarks in on-line forums
+- Bullying by texts or messages or calls on mobile 'phones. - The use of mobile 'phone cameras to cause distress, fear or humiliation. - Posting threatening, abusive, defamatory or humiliating material on websites, to include blogs, personal websites, social networking sites. - Using e-mail to message others - Hijacking/cloning e-mail accounts - Making threatening, abusive, defamatory or humiliating remarks in on-line forums

 Cyber-bullying may be at a level where it is criminal in character.
 It is unlawful to disseminate defamatory information in any media including internet sites.
-Section 127 of the Communications Act 2003 makes it an offence to send, by public means